EXPLAINER: What charges does Kyle Rittenhouse face?

 COUNT 4: FIRST-DEGREE INTENTIONAL HOMICIDE, USE OF A DANGEROUS WEAPON

-Prosecutors asked Schroeder to give the jury the option of second-degree intentional homicide, first-degree reckless homicide and second-degree reckless homicide in Huber's death.
-The defense objected only to the second-degree reckless homicide charge, and Schroeder said he “embraced” that argument.
+The jury also was given the option of second-degree intentional homicide and first-degree reckless homicide in Huber's death.

-Second-degree intentional homicide is a fallback charge when a defendant believed he was in imminent danger of death or great bodily harm and that it was necessary to use force — but either belief was unreasonable.
-It's punishable by up to 60 years in prison.
+Second-degree intentional homicide is punishable by up to 60 years in prison.

 The first-degree reckless homicide charge sought in Huber's death matches an original charge in Rosenbaum's death — it would require jurors to decide that Rittenhouse caused Huber's death with an utter disregard for human life — and is punishable by up to 60 years in prison.

-Note: This version has been updated to correct the second reference to an additional charge the jury may consider in the Grosskreutz shooting, to reckless endangerment, not reckless homicide.